aandreyev/file_deduplicator/README.md

 ### Environment Variables (`.env` file)

 *   `SUPABASE_URL`: (Required) The URL of your Supabase project.
-*   `SUPABASE_SERVICE_ROLE_KEY`: (Required) The service role API key for your Supabase project.
+*   `SUPABASE_KEY`: (Required) The service role API key for your Supabase project.
 This key has elevated privileges and should be kept secret.

 ### Secrets Management (Doppler)

 This project uses Doppler for managing secrets such as:
 *   `SUPABASE_URL`: Your Supabase project URL.
-*   `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key.
+*   `SUPABASE_KEY`: Your Supabase service role key (or the general API key if service role is not specifically used/needed by all scripts, ensure it has sufficient permissions).

 These secrets are injected as environment variables at runtime by the Doppler CLI.
-Ensure you have run `doppler setup` in the project's root directory to link it to the correct Doppler project and configuration.
+Ensure you have run `doppler setup` in the project\'s root directory to link it to the correct Doppler project and configuration.
 The `.env` file is no longer used.

 ### Script Configuration